 Oracle Cloud Infrastructure Container Engine for Kubernetes

 To help secure your existing worker nodes for the Oracle Cloud Infrastructure Container Engine for Kubernetes Oracle recommends replacing your current node pools with new node pools.
-Please follow the instructions described in 'Upgrading' the version of Kubernetes running on worker nodes by creating a new node pool.
+Please follow the instructions described in Upgrading the Kubernetes Version on Worker Nodes in a Cluster.
 All worker nodes created or upgraded after May 14th, 2019 are not impacted by this security issue.

 Other Oracle Cloud Infrastructure Services

 Technical mitigations designed to protect all other Oracle Cloud Infrastructure services against the MDS processor vulnerabilities have been deployed.
 Oracle will notify customers if additional maintenance activities are required.

 Oracle Cloud Infrastructure Classic and Oracle Platform Service on Oracle Cloud Infrastructure Classic

 For more information see Oracle Cloud Infrastructure Classic.